Nubian station: Future plans

 Dudley Square was a proposed stop on the Urban Ring – a circumferential bus rapid transit (BRT) line designed to connect the existing radial MBTA rail lines to reduce overcrowding in the downtown stations.
 Under draft plans released in 2008, a spur of the Urban Ring would have run on Washington Street from Melnea Cass Boulevard, using the existing Silver Line platforms at Dudley.
 The project was cancelled in 2010.

 The closing of the Washington Street Elevated in 1987, which also closed the Dudley Square elevated station, prompted a 2012 review; the Roxbury-Dorchester-Mattapan Transit Needs Study, recommended for some form of proposed replacement rail service to access southern Metro Boston neighborhoods—one option being studied within this review would re-use the Tremont Street subway's now-unused southern Pleasant Street tunnel coming from the Green Line's Boylston station to eventually run a light rail line to, and likely beyond Nubian Square to the south.
 The new light rail service proposed in the 2012 review, to replace the rapid transit access the Elevated previously provided, could go from Nubian Square as far south as the Red Line's Mattapan station, with a northern turnaround terminus at Government Center.

 The MBTA plans to reconfigure the platforms and reverse the direction of buses through the station.
+An estimated $2.2 million construction project was put out to bid in April 2026.
+Bids were higher than the estimate, and a $3.9 million contract was awarded in August 2026.